Synonyms / Other Terms Used

 Discussion

 The collection above illustrates that basically one concept is dominating: the side view of one or two human figures on a moving walkway.
-In all pictograms found also some directional information is part of the renderings found.
+All pictograms found display also some kind of directional information, which is just indicated by small details in a few of the renderings.

 In our research we discovered that there is only very limited test data available: